LMM095/di-workshop-04-arrays-loops/README.md

 Create a new sketch with the code and check it matched your prediction.

 **What's wrong with this code?**
+The createCanvas function wasn't declared, producing no visible output.
+The code is also too generic and extensive.
+The same output could be produced by using an array and/or a loop.

 **How could we improve it?**
+By introducing a while into the scenario, we can establish the number of variables that we wish to output.
+This will shorten the code, make the code more readable and produce an output more quickly.

 There's a lot of repetition in the code here.
 Generally, as programmers, we try to avoid repetition - often the more code we have, the more space there is for